...

-What is DAX?
+What Is DAX?

 The three basic components of DAX formula are –

-Why is DAX important to Power BI?
+Why Is DAX Important to Power BI?

-Understanding Context in DAX Formulas
+What Is Context in DAX Formulas?

 The context is critical to the DAX syntax as the DAX formulas change according to the context of their creation.
 Avoiding unnecessary errors is part of understanding context in DAX formulas.
 There are two types of DAX context – row context and filter context.

-Row Context – In row context, the standard reference of DAX formulas is the row under consideration.
+In row context, the standard reference of DAX formulas is the row under consideration.
 It will use the rows of all the columns in the current table and include columns only from related tables.
 The formula with the row context is inherent for the calculated column.
 The calculation for each row is presented within the calculated column, making row context default for such calculations.
 In the case of measures, all the rows are aggregated simultaneously, eliminating the need for row context.
 However, to define row context in a measure, a function called iterator is used, which will first perform row-by-row calculations and aggregate the new results as per the requirement.

-Filter Context – The filter context is applied on top of the row context, allowing the user to specify the rows or columns that should be evaluated.
+The filter context is applied on top of the row context, allowing the user to specify the rows or columns that should be evaluated.
 They put constraints on the values retrieved from each column and row.
 The filter context can either be applied through the report filters on each column and row header or by specifying filter expressions in the formula itself.
 The filter context is useful to filter entire tables, attain context for values under evaluation or deselect certain columns.
 One way to apply filter context in the formula is through the ‘CALCULATE’ function that allows the addition of filter parameters in the expression.

 The DAX formula requires an assessment of the rows and columns named in the formula to determine if they exist in the data set or not.
 The current context of the formula might include columns from related tables and all the filters that have been applied to it.

-Where are DAX Formulas Used in Power BI?
+Where Are DAX Formulas Used in Power BI?

 DAX formulas are used to perform calculations to be implemented four ways – measures, row-level security, calculated columns and calculated tables.

-Measure – These are ever-changing calculations and based on the context provided for the calculation, the resultant values will also experience changes.
+These are ever-changing calculations and based on the context provided for the calculation, the resultant values will also experience changes.
 The DAX formula bar supports the creation of measures.
 The formulas created in the measure calculation can have either Auto sum functions or can be customized using the DAX formula bar.
 To generate results for a measure, context is imperative to decide which data is to be extracted.
 The relevant cells need to be defined so that the data for which the measure is executed runs separate queries for each cell.
 The results will show calculation for each subset of the data table in question.

-Calculated Tables – The calculated table is formulated based on the entirety or parts of the existing table.
+The calculated table is formulated based on the entirety or parts of the existing table.
 The DAX formula determines the values of this table and eliminates the need to derive values from a data source.
 Therefore, the calculated table is separated and allows users to manipulate values without disturbing the original table.

-Writing DAX Queries
+How Are DAX Queries Written?

 DAX queries are simple statements with a standard syntax that at the most basic level starts with the EVALUATE keyword.
 To perform a specific application for any keyword, functions of DAX can be nested within the query statement.
 These are useful when the user wants to perform multiple operations on the data.

 Example – A table is named Sales with columns Date, Product, and Amount.
-To retrieve the total sales amount for each product, the DAX query might look like this:
+To retrieve the total sales amount for each product, the query might look like this:

 EVALUATE